Category: Sculptures

 An Abenaki Moose Hunt

 Two Abenaki hunters emerge from the forest and surprise a bull moose charging across a clearing through the drifted snow.
-The winter is the best time to hunt the moose since they are slowed by the deep snow, while northern native people, …
+The winter is the best time to hunt the moose since they are slowed by the deep snow, while northern …

 Continue reading